seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 We have done our obsequies: come, lay him down.

 **BELARIUS**
-Here’s a few flowers; but ’bout midnight, more:
+Here's a few flowers; but 'bout midnight, more:
-The herbs that have on them cold dew o’ the night
+The herbs that have on them cold dew o' the night
-Are strewings fitt’st for graves.
+Are strewings fitt'st for graves.
 Upon their faces.
-You were as flowers, now wither’d: even so
+You were as flowers, now wither'd: even so
 These herblets shall, which we upon you strew.
 Come on, away: apart upon our knees.
 The ground that gave them first has them again: